Pumpkins, pumpkins, everywhere...

 But what do you DO with them — aside from admire their cheery, bright orange presence on your doorstep, and eventually carve them into a jack-o'-lantern?

 See the pumpkins pictured above?
-That monster in the back is great for jack-o’-lanterns.
-But it’s not particularly good for cooking.
+Those monsters in the back are great for jack-o'-lanterns.
+But they're not particularly good for cooking.
 The smaller pumpkins in front are much more appropriate.

 If you want to make your own pumpkin purée, choose a sugar pumpkin, which is smaller, about the size of a volleyball (more or less).
 You'll usually see them labeled as cooking, pie, or sugar pumpkins, and they'll weigh in the 4- to 8-pound range.

 Can you make pumpkin purée from a big (non-sugar) pumpkin?
 Sure.
 The purée won't be as flavorful, that's all.

 Start by piercing your pumpkin all over with an ice pick or sharp-pointed knife — you want to get into the hollow interior.

 Microwave the pumpkin for about 10 minutes.
 Why?
 Because it cuts the oven-baking time just about in half.
 If you don't have a microwave (or don't want to use it on your pumpkin), you can skip this step.